PyConPL/Book/2016/presentations/Python_for_Networking_Devices/text.md

 ##Generic Access Libraries

-To access devices directly via their SSH or Netconf interface, generic python libraries such as [pexpect](https://github.com/pexpect/pexpect), [paramiko](https://github.com/paramiko/paramiko) and [ncclient](https://github.com/ncclient/ncclient) can be used.
+To access devices directly via their SSH or Netconf interface, generic Python libraries such as [pexpect](https://github.com/pexpect/pexpect), [paramiko](https://github.com/paramiko/paramiko) and [ncclient](https://github.com/ncclient/ncclient) can be used.
 They allow for programmatic access from scripts (for network engineers who are trying to figure out how to code ;) ) but don't provide any ease of use in terms of vendor specificity.
-You will still have to deal with the little differences the vendors bring, different login procedures or additional escape chars).
-You will take care of different lines of configuration or show commands you need to pass into paramiko or pexpect for each device or vendor, or with the varying support of Netconf on each device for ncclient.
+You will still have to deal with the little differences the vendors bring: different login procedures or additional escape chars, different configuration syntax, differences in 'show commands' or differences with the varying support of Netconf on each device.

 ##Specific Network Vendor Libraries